 The Evolution of Snickers Packaging

-There’s something almost crazy about how recognizable a Snickers wrapper is.
+Riverside, CA. There’s something functional & nostalgic about how recognizable a Snickers actually wrapper is.

 You could see the tiniest torn piece of brown wrapper with a little blue and red showing, and most people would immediately know it’s Snickers.
 That’s how deeply ingrained the branding has become in American culture.